 Directors’ biographies are set out here…ReNeuron Board of Directors

 The Board is responsible to the shareholders for the proper management of the Group and meets at least six times a year to set the overall direction and strategy of the Group, to review scientific, operational and financial performance and to advise on management appointments.
 All key operational and investment decisions are subject to Board approval.
 A schedule of Matters Reserved for the Board may be found here…

-6. Ensure that between them, the directors have the necessary up-to-date experience, skills and capabilities
+6. Ensure that between them, the Directors have the necessary up-to-date experience, skills and capabilities

-The Chairman, in conjunction with the Company Secretary, ensures that the Directors’ knowledge is kept up to date on key issues and developments pertaining to the Group, its operational environment and to the Directors’ responsibilities as members of the Board.
+The Executive Chairman, in conjunction with the Company Secretary, ensures that the Directors’ knowledge is kept up to date on key issues and developments pertaining to the Group, its operational environment and to the Directors’ responsibilities as members of the Board.
 During the course of the year, Directors received updates from the Company Secretary and various external advisers on a number of corporate governance matters.

-Directors’ service contracts or appointment letters make provision for a Director to seek personal advice in furtherance of his or her duties and responsibilities, normally via the Company Secretary.
+Directors’ service contracts or appointment letters make provision for a Director to seek personal advice in furtherance of his or her duties and responsibilities, normally via the Company Secretary

 7. Evaluate Board performance based on clear and relevant objectives, seeking continuous improvement

 The Board may utilise the results of the evaluation process when considering the adequacy of the composition of the Board and for succession planning.

 8. Promote a corporate culture that is based on ethical values and behaviours

 The Group is committed to providing a safe environment for its staff and all other parties for which the Group has a legal or moral responsibility in this area.
-The Group operates a Health and Safety Committee which meets monthly to monitor, review and make decisions concerning health and safety matters.
+The Group operates a Health and Safety Committee which meets bi-monthly to monitor, review and make decisions concerning health and safety matters.
 The Group’s health and safety policies and procedures are enshrined in the Group’s documented quality systems, which encompass all aspects of the Group’s day-to-day operations.

 9. Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

-There is a clear separation of the roles of Chief Executive Officer and Non-executive Chairman.
-The Chairman is responsible for overseeing the running of the Board, ensuring that no individual or group dominates the Board’s decision-making and ensuring the Non-executive Directors are properly briefed on matters.
-The Chairman has overall responsibility for corporate governance matters in the Group.
+The Executive Chairman is responsible for overseeing the running of the Board, ensuring that no individual or group dominates the Board’s decision-making and ensuring the Non-Executive Directors are properly briefed on matters.
+The Executive Chairman has overall responsibility for corporate governance matters in the Group.

 The Remuneration Committee, which meets as required, but at least once a year, has responsibility for making recommendations to the Board on the compensation of senior executives and determining, within agreed terms of reference, the specific remuneration packages for each of the Executive Directors.
 It also supervises the Company’s share incentive schemes and sets performance conditions for share options granted under the schemes.

-A summary of the work of the Remuneration Committee undertaken in the year ended 31 March 2018 is set out on page 36 of the Group’s 2018 Annual Report.
+A summary of the work of the Remuneration Committee during the year ended 31 March 2022 is set out on page 40 of the Group’s 2022 Annual Report.

-The Directors’ Remuneration Report is set out on pages 39 to 45 of the Annual Report.
+The Directors’ Remuneration Report is set out on pages 44 to 47 of the Group’s 2022 Annual Report.
 The Directors believe that this, together with the above mentioned summary of the work of the Remuneration Committee, constitutes sufficient disclosure to meet the QCA Code’s requirement for a Remuneration Committee Report.
-Consequently, a separate Remuneration Committee Report is not presented in the Group’s Annual Report.
+Consequently, a separate Remuneration Committee Report is not presented.

-The Nominations and Corporate Governance Committee, which meets as required, but at least once a year, has responsibility for reviewing the size and composition of the Board, the appointment of replacement or additional Directors, the monitoring of compliance with applicable laws, regulations and corporate governance guidance and making appropriate recommendations to the Board.
+The Nominations and Corporate Governance Committee, which meets as required, but at least twice a year, has responsibility for reviewing the size and composition of the Board, the appointment of replacement or additional Directors, the monitoring of compliance with applicable laws, regulations and corporate governance guidance and making appropriate recommendations to the Board.

 10. Communicate how the Group is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders

 The Group places a high priority on regular communications with its various stakeholder groups and aims to ensure that all communications concerning the Group’s activities are clear, fair and accurate.
 The Group’s website is regularly updated and users can register to be alerted when announcements or details of presentations and events are posted onto the website.

-The Group’s financial reports can be found here.
-ReNeuron Financial Reports
+The Group’s financial reports can be found here…ReNeuron Financial Reports

 The results of voting on all resolutions in future general meetings will be posted to the Group’s website, including any actions to be taken as a result of resolutions for which votes against have been received from at least 20 per cent of independent shareholders

-Click here for Annual Report 2018
+Click here for Annual Report 2022

-Click here for ReNeuron Group plc Corporate Governance Policies (please note these policies are under review)
+Click here for ReNeuron Group plc Corporate Governance Policies